 6 Biblical Insights About the River of Life

 1. A river flowed out of the Garden of Eden, the place where God communed with Adam and Eve.

 This river separated into four headwaters, sending out life-giving waters through the land.
-(Gen 2:10-14) In this way, our Father prepared a means of sustenance and life to nations and peoples before they were even in existence.
+(Gen 2:10-14) In this way, God prepared a means of sustenance and life for nations and peoples before they were even in existence.